Hakerh400/ffmpeg-projects/readme.md

-This is collection of our JavaScript projects.
+This is collection of our FFmpeg projects.
 More projects can be found [here](https://github.com/Hakerh400/ffmpeg-projects/releases).